opendilab/DI-engine-docs/source/13_envs/overcooked.rst

 Other
 ===========

-Different layouts
+Different Layouts
 -------------------------
 You can change the layout used by changing ``env_name`` in environment config.
 However, the overcooked env is still under development, so not all layout is supported.

 You can also hand code your own layout, referencing this link for layouts `files <https://github.com/HumanCompatibleAI/overcooked_ai/tree/master/src/overcooked_ai_py/data/layouts>`__.

-DI-zoo code example
+DI-zoo Code Example
 =======================

 Complete training configuration is at `github